e-spitz/romcom/README.md

 ---

-## How to explore RomCom?

-### Start by visiting our [RomCom Designer](https://e-spitz.github.io/romcom/) website.
+## Start by visiting our [RomCom Designer](https://e-spitz.github.io/romcom/) website.

 ## Explore Book Covers

-### Your menu buttons are at the top of the screen.
+#### Your menu buttons are at the top of the screen.

    ![Menu Buttons](readme-assets/Home%20Page%20Menu.png)

 1. Click on **Show New Random Cover** to see a selection of our inventory of book covers.
 2. If you find a cover you like, click on **Save Cover**.
 3. Don't like what you see?
 Or are you feeling creative?
-Follow the **Make Your Own Cover** steps below.
+Follow the [**Make Your Own Cover**](https://github.com/e-spitz/romcom/blob/readme/first-draft-edits/README.md#feeling-creative-make-your-own-cover) steps below.
 3. Save as many covers as you'd like.
 When you're ready to review your saved covers, click on **View Saved Covers**.

 ## Feeling Creative?
 Make Your Own Cover!

-1. Click on the **Make Your Own Cover** button
+#### Click on the **Make Your Own Cover** button

-2. There you will find a form to fill out and create your own book cover!
+There you will find a form to fill out and create your own book cover!
-3. Simply enter a cover image URL, followed by your saucy title name, and two words to best describe your tale.
+   - Simply enter a cover image URL, followed by your saucy title name, and two words to best describe your tale.

     ![Make Your Cover Form](readme-assets/Cover-form.png)